-President Gül calls on Turkey to separate the Kurdish issue from terrorism while asking Kurds to distance themselves
+President Gül calls on Turkey to separate the Kurdish issue from terrorism while asking Kurds to distance themselves from militancy

 Chief of General Staff Gen. Necdet Özel (L) cries over the military funeral ceremony was held in the eastern province of Van yesterday for eight soldiers who were killed.
 AA photo

 Turkish people should distinguish the Kurdish question from the terror problem, Turkey’s President Abdullah Gül has said, urging Kurdish citizens to put a distance between themselves and terror, in the wake of the deadly terrorist attack killing eight troops in Hakkari.

 The Turkish military has launched a massive operation in the region with the participation of 4,000 troops, to blockade nearly 300 outlawed Kurdistan Workers’ Party

 (PKK) terrorists, of whom 26 have been neutralized, the army said.

 “The problems of our people are issues we can solve by ourselves by talking, and there is progress in this matter.
 The Kurdish issue that we are discussing in the country is very much different from the terror problem.
 Terrorists are used as tools by these people today, by those people tomorrow.
 They were the tools of somebody else yesterday,” Gül told reporters in Istanbul, a day after outlawed Kurdistan Workers’ Party

 (PKK) killed eight troops in Dağlıca province of Hakkari on the Iraqi border.

 Gül’s statement came after Dağlıca attack sparked fresh debate over how to handle the Kurdish problem, either through dialogue and politics or by intensifying military options.
 “All of my citizens in the region, my Kurdish citizens should put a distance between themselves and terror, terrorists,” he stated.
 No compromise